HorrorPops: 2004: Hell Yeah

 Hell Yeah! was released February 10, 2004; the interest in the band grew and when they did their release show at Amoeba Records, it was packed, to the surprise of everyone in HorrorPops.
 HorrorPops was then supposed to follow up with a grand U.S. tour, but got stuck in immigration paperwork and had to cancel the whole tour.
 The Offspring was just about to head out on their month-long European tour and with a three-day warning HorrorPops got offered the chance to join them as main support.
 Horrorpops played every night for audiences numbering between 5000 and 16000 people, and then continued with their own 1 1/2-month headline tour in Europe.
 Shortly after the European tour ended, Horrorpops returned to the states to play Jimmy Kimmel Live and a few California shows, but realizing the work that lay ahead and how time-consuming the band had become, Mille had to leave the band to go back to school.
 Mille got replaced by another good friend of the band, Naomi, who was quickly renamed NoNo.
 HorrorPops started touring the states, first on Punks VS Psychos, then as main support for Lars Frederiksen and the Bastards and then back to Europe for another tour.
 The band toured continuously in 2004 and the band enjoyed it.
-The Horrorpops also played in a movie called The Punk Rock Halocust and therefore made them more popular.
+The Horrorpops also played in a movie called Punk Rock Holocaust and therefore made them more popular.
 Later, Karsten had to leave the band; he met the love of his life and wanted to spend time with her which was hard to do with the band's tour schedule.
 HorrorPops played around 110 shows in 2004 and went back to Los Angeles to start work on their second album.
 They played one last show for the year in West Hollywood to announce their new guitar player.